Malarone (Atovaquone And Proguanil Hydrochloride)

 Frequently Asked Questions

-Yes, you should take Malarone with food or a milky drink.
-This helps improve absorption and reduces the chance of stomach upset.
+Yes, it is recommended to take Malarone with food or a milky drink.

 Important Disclaimer